softwarecreations/npm-automated-login-totp/README.md

 - `-u --username`: NPM Username
 - `-p --password`: NPM Password
 - `-o --otp-secret`: TOTP secret used to generate OTP's for 2FA login
+- `-o --otp-name`: TOTP name for NPM on your YubiKey (default is 'npm')
 - `-e --email`: NPM Email

 Note that the command line arguments override the environment variables.